-The Chubu Region is usually divided into three “subregions”: Tokai, Hokuriku, and the Central Highlands.
-This way of dividing the region is commonly used by us Japanese.
-The Tokai subregion is the southern part that runs along the Pacific Ocean.
-With Nagoya City as its hub, this is the area where a large number of the population is concentrated, and where various manufacturing industries and businesses flourish.
-Blessed with a relatively warm and mild climate (though the summer is humid with a lot of rain), Tokai also has a lot of interesting aspects in terms of agriculture and tourism.
+The Tokai area is the southern part that runs along the Pacific Ocean.
+With Nagoya City as its hub, this is the area where a large number of the population is concentrated.
+And various manufacturing industries and businesses flourish here.
+The climate of Tokai is relatively warm and mild (though the summer is humid with a lot of rain).
+And this area has a lot of interesting aspects in terms of agriculture and tourism.

-Photographs: properties of Unfamiliar Japan Tours.com
+Photographs: Properties of Unfamiliar Japan Tours.com,